 Most of them operate through a specialist mortgage broker or non-bank lender that matches borrowers with lenders for a fee from the customer.
 Your mortgage broker will charge you a fee to arrange your loan because most private lenders don’t pay them any commissions.

 Private lenders are far more expensive than the major lenders in Australia.
 You can expect the interest rate to be anything from 2% to 6% per month!
 That’s up to 72% per annum!

 Private no docs aren’t normally designed to be long term loans but are instead used for one to six months.

-The advantage of private no docs are that they can be funded in as little as 72 hours, they don’t require a credit check or other loan assessment and can sit behind your bank loan as a second mortgage or caveat.
+The advantage of private no docs is that they can be funded in as little as 72 hours, they don’t require a credit check or other loan assessment and can sit behind your bank loan as a second mortgage or caveat.

 In other words, if you have a large mortgage and only need an extra $30,000 you often don’t need to refinance the entire loan to a higher rate but can instead just pay the higher rate on the extra amount you are borrowing.